 Featured image: Stanley Ave South and South Albro

 I have been working for the last several years on a project called NightTime.
 These images were all made within the neighborhood where I live near the Georgetown neighborhood of Seattle.
 The neighborhood is a mixture of industrial and residential structures, full of train yards, factories, overpasses, trailers, small homes and beautiful gardens.
 Situated at the end of Boeing Field, it endures an enormous amount of truck, train and airplane traffic.
 Recently the Argo Yard Bridge, connecting the neighborhood to downtown Seattle via Airport Way was closed for reconstruction for about 18 months.
 It was a time of heavy construction on the bridge mixed with greatly reduced truck traffic along the streets.
 Georgetown in in the throes of change.
 My photographs try to capture both that change and the historical nature of the area.

 At night Georgetown is alive.
 The freeway, the train yards, the Duwamish River and Boeing Field create the four edges of the neighborhood.
 These edges hum with noise and movement, yet there is solitude to be found on the tracks after trains pass, in the alleys after planes land and on the streets when the trucks are silent.

 The Nighttime images are a work in progress.
 This portfolio will continue to evolve and change, just as Georgetown does.
 The images are printed in an edition of 10/15 x 10 inches.
 All images are shot with low ISO, long exposure digital capture and printed on rag paper with archival inks.
 Please inquire about print availability, size and pricing.
-Please see the blog for updates about this portfolio: ten of these images currently (for 2016) available in the viewing drawers of Blue Sky Gallery in Portland, Oregon during 2016.
+Please see the blog for updates about this portfolio: ten of these images were in the viewing drawers of Blue Sky Gallery in Portland, Oregon during 2016.
 They will be shown at Gallery 110 in Seattle for the month of September, 2017.